Patty Kim (politician): Elections

 In 2011, Kim announced that she would run for state House District 103 the next year, challenging incumbent Ron Buxton, a fellow Democrat, in the primary election.
 Buxton ultimately decided to not run for reelection.
 In the 2012 primary, Kim defeating Roy Christ, Karl Lewis Singleton, and Gloria E. Martin-Roberts, receiving 28.81% of the vote; Christ received 28.03%, Singleton 24.4%, and Martin-Roberts 18.76%.
 She ran unopposed in the general election.

 In the 2014 election, Kim defeated Gina L. Roberson in the Democratic primary, receiving 78.42% of the vote to Roberson's 21.58%.
 Kim ran unopposed in the 2014 general election.

 In 2016, Kim defeated opponent Richard Soto in the Democratic primary, receiving 89.41% of the vote to Soto's 10.58%.
 She ran unopposed in the 2016 general election.

 In the 2018 election, Kim ran unopposed in the Democratic primary.
 In the November 2018 general election, Kim defeated Republican nominee Anthony Thomas Harrell, receiving 83.98% of the vote to Harrell's 16.02%.

+In the 2020 election, Kim defeated opponent Kelvin Maxson in the Democratic primary, receiving 84.95% of the vote to Maxson's 15.05%.
+She ran unopposed in the 2020 general election.

+In the 2022 election, Kim defeated opponent Heather MacDonald in the Democratic primary, receiving 87.37% of the vote to Macdonald's 12.63%.
+In the November 2022 general election, Kim defeated Republican nominee David D Buell, receiving 89.1% of the vote to Buell's 10.9%.

+In the 2024 election, Kim defeated Republican Nick DiFrancisco to become the representative for Pennsylvania Senate District 15.
+She is only the second Democrat to represent this Harrisburg-based district since 1941, and only the third since 1875.